Research projects in the Vision Sciences

 The 2021 Research in Vision Science Information booklet details the research projects that are available for prospective Honours, Masters, and in some cases also for Research Higher Degree Students starting in Semester 1, 2021 in the Department of Optometry and Vision Sciences.

 Students will also find the brochure useful as it gives an indication of the diversity of research within the Department and also has information about potential projects and supervisors.

 How to apply

-To view a list of only the Honours Projects for 2020 , please visit Sonia.
-Sonia is the honours research project database contains all the research projects that are available to Honours applicants for 2020 Start Year Intake.
+Applications can be made via Sonia, from early August 2020.
+Sonia is the research project database and contains all the research projects that are available to applicants for 2021 Start Year Intake.

 Once you have reviewed available projects, please contact one or more Laboratory Heads, via email, whose research areas interest you.
 Please provide them with your curriculum vitae and academic transcripts and arrange a meeting to discuss a project in more detail.

-You will need to enter your preferences in your online application via Sonia.
+You will be required to enter your preferences in your online application via Sonia.

 Heads up!
 Our department has 13 principal research groups that investigate a vast range of topics related to vision science and optometry, including clinic-based research and laboratory-based research on the eye and brain in health and disease.